 CS: Therapist performing relaxation technique

-CR: Person feels comfortable being around dogs
+CR: The person feels comfortable being around dogs

 Similarly, if primary students hate a particular subject, the teacher couples that subject with a pleasant and fun environment so that students can learn to enjoy while studying that subject.